gregertw/actingweb_firstapp/README.md

 - Support for iOS, Android, and web
 - Separation of business logic in models and providers, and UI in a separate folder structure
 - Use of provider for app state management
-- Authentication and authorization using the https://appauth.io/ OpenID Connect and OAuth2 library
+- Authentication and authorization using OAuth2
 - State management of login and login token including permanent storage for restarts
 - Simple widget framework for handling logged-in, expired, and logged-out states
 - Basic UI with sliding drawer menu and menu options
 - Testing using unit test framework and mocking
 - Integration tests
-- Localization using i18n and the Android Studio/IntelliJ flutter i18n plugin to generate boilerplate
+- Localization using i18n and the built-in Flutter support for generating boilerplate
 - Use of a global UI theme
 - Custom icons for both iOS and Android
 - Use of Firebase Analytics for usage tracking